alfredopsilva/HelicopterProject/README.md

 # Helicopter Project

-It's a project made in Java for Java Course at College Universel, Montreal-CA.
+It's a project made in Java for Java Course at Institut Supérieur D'Informatique, Montreal-CA.